-11.Use of our report
+14.Use of our report

-This report is made solely for the exclusive use of the directors and solely for the purposes of compliance with the Yorkshire Power Finance - 7.25% £200 million bonds 2028 Trust Deed (the "Trust Deed").
-Our report is not to be used for any other purpose, recited or referred to in any document, copied or made available (in whole or in part) to any other person without prior written express consent.
-We accept no duty, responsibility or liability to any other party in connection with the report or this engagement.
+This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.